Conair Group: Fleet

 In addition Conair show at least one Canadair CL-215, operated by Aero-Flite, that has been retrofitted and converted into a CL-415EAF with turboprop engines.

 The Dash 8 were originally two used Bombardier Dash 8 Q400s, acquired from Scandinavian Airlines System, that were modified by the Conair Group's former division Cascade Aerospace of Abbotsford, British Columbia.
 These aircraft are set up for dual roles and were modified for the Sécurité Civile to act both as fire-fighting water bombers in fire season and as civilian or cargo transport aircraft in the off season.
 This aircraft is designated the Q400-MR (Multi Role).
 The aircraft can be reconfigured into the passenger, cargo or aerial fire control role in under three hours and can drop 10,000 Lin the tanker role.
 In recent years 14 Dash 8 Q400’s were purchased from Flybe and also converted into tankers.

-Conair also previously converted three Fokker F27 Friendship turboprops for use as air tankers.

 In January 2021, Conair announced that it had purchased 11 Q400s from defunct British airline Flybe for conversion into Q400AT and Q400MR configurations.